-Maker Spaces are often set up with a tinkering wall where pupils can get hands-on inspiration using examples of principle mechanisms.
-We have provided the following three ideas to help you to get started.
-See what else you and your pupils can come up with, and please share your models on social media using the hashtag #LEGOMaker.
+Maker Spaces are often set up with a tinkering wall where students can get hands-on inspiration using examples of principle mechanisms.
+We have provided the following three ideas to help get you started.
+See what else you and your class can come up with, and please share your models on social media using the hashtag #LEGOMaker.